PyTorch¶

 Most multi-GPU jobs will benefit from GPU direct and Infiniband accross nodes.
 For multi node jobs check at least that you are:

-2. The datatransfer between nodes is making use of InfiniBand, by e.g. using job_stats.py <JOBID>
+- The datatransfer between nodes is making use of InfiniBand, by e.g. using

 and checking the network graphs.

 With data parallelism you will have your model broadcast to all GPUs and then have separete batches on the different GPUs calculate the weight updates in parallel and then summarise into an update as if you had had a single large batch.
-This is useful if you have a large dataset and want to have larger batches than fit on the GPUs memory.
+This can be useful for speed-up or if you want to have larger batches than fit on the GPUs memory.

-You can find examples on Data Parallelism in our Alvis tutorial.
+command.
+You can find examples on data parallelism in

 Model parallelism is about storing parts of the model on different GPUs.
 This is